 Places to Eat in Kodaikanal

-- TAVA: Tava offers North Indian dishes and that to at a reasonable cost.
+- TAVA: Tava offers North Indian dishes to at a reasonable cost.
 If you are looking for some homemade food, this Place is perfect.

 - Villa Retreat’s in-house Restaurant: If you are looking for the best views with your breakfast/Lunch with so many amazing options, come here and enjoy the food with the views